The Team

 Team Description

-The MIT Electric Vehicle Team (EVT) is a group of over 30 active undergraduate and graduate students at MIT who are dedicated to the research, design, and operation of electric vehicles (EVs).
+The MIT Electric Vehicle Team (EVT) is a group of active undergraduate and graduate students at MIT who are dedicated to the research, design, and operation of electric vehicles (EVs).
 The team has completed one EV conversion and started a second conversion in June 2009.
+EVT has worked on electric motorycles as well, most prominently eSuperBike which participated in the Isle of Man TT Zero race in 2011.
+EVT's project for 2013-2014 was to build a bike-trailer system that travels from BOS to NYC in one charge.
 In addition, the team is active in education and community outreach.
 EVT is supported by the Sloan Automotive Laboratory, Electrochemical Energy Laboratory, and Edgerton Center at MIT.
-During the school year, the team meets every Monday night at 8:00PM in N51-150.
-Work times are throughout the week.
+During the school year the team meets every Saturday morning at 10:00AM in N52-318.

 Mission